Skip to main content

 Ignore him if he’s howling for attention

 While ignoring your pup sounds counterintuitive, it can help stop unwanted behavior in its tracks.
 Even scolding your dog is a reward in the form of attention.
-Ignoring your dog will teach him that howling won’t get him the attention he craves — if that is why he’s howling, of course.
+Ignoring your dog will teach him that howling won’t get him the extra notice he craves — if that is why he’s howling, of course.

 Remove the stimulus to avoid howls altogether